What does a language arts teacher do?

 Create, design and implement customized curriculum according to St. Louis Public Schools and Common Core State Standards.

-Some of the skills we found on language arts teacher resumes included "classroom management," "curriculum development," and "literature."
-We have detailed the most important language arts teacher responsibilities below.
+Common skills that a language arts teacher uses to do their job include "classroom management," "curriculum development," and "literature."
+You can find details on the most important language arts teacher responsibilities below.

 A teacher associate is responsible for assisting the teacher in classroom operations and providing teaching support for the students.
 Teacher associates develop learning materials according to the instructions of the headteachers, helping them to track students' progress and observing class behaviors.
 They also take class responsibility if the teacher is away, ensuring to keep activity records and attendance for reference.
 A teacher associate must have excellent communication and organizational skills, especially in handling students' difficulties and working with the teacher to develop techniques to address those challenges.

-As far as similarities go, this is where it ends because a language arts teacher responsibility requires skills such as "curriculum development," "literature," "student learning," and "grammar."
+While similarities exist, there are also some differences between language arts teachers and teacher associate.
+For instance, language arts teacher responsibilities require skills such as "curriculum development," "literature," "student learning," and "grammar."
 Whereas a teacher associate is skilled in "child care," "cpr," "child development," and "cleanliness."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A biology teacher specializes in teaching biology to students at learning institutions.
 Their duties consist of developing lesson and assessment plans, preparing teaching materials such as handouts and presentations, conducting tests and examinations, grading the students' papers and homework, and monitoring their academic progress and behavior.
 They must also organize laboratory activities and demonstrations, supervise the students in various procedures, and implement the laboratory rules and regulations to maintain a safe and effective learning environment for everyone.

-But both careers also use different skills, according to real language arts teacher resumes.
-While language arts teacher responsibilities can utilize skills like "literature," "grammar," "language," and "learning process," some biology teachers use skills like "science curriculum," "lab experiments," "professional development," and "mentoring students."
+Each career also uses different skills, according to real language arts teacher resumes.
+While language arts teacher responsibilities can utilize skills like "literature," "grammar," "language," and "learning process," biology teachers use skills like "science curriculum," "lab experiments," "professional development," and "mentoring students."

 First-grade teachers are the first instructors of children after they finished the kindergarten level.
 They play an essential role as children aged six to seven move to more structured learning.
 Generally, they set an exciting tone of learning for the fundamental skills in writing, reading, and math.
 These teachers create and give effective learning activities to the children to enhance their physical, emotional, intellectual, and social development.
 They have to effectively manage the classroom and ensure that all students are safe.
 Also, they give regular assessments to children to evaluate if their teaching method is effective and to determine the learning style of each child.
 Additionally, they need to communicate with parents, guardians, and principals on the progress of the children.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a language arts teacher is likely to be skilled in "curriculum development," "literature," "grammar," and "language," while a typical first grade teacher is skilled in "math," "professional development," "classroom environment," and "language arts."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a language arts teacher is likely to be skilled in "curriculum development," "literature," "grammar," and "language," while a typical first grade teacher is skilled in "math," "professional development," "classroom environment," and "language arts."

 A history teacher analyzes all resources and prescribed texts to create quality curricula and lesson plans, collaborate with other teachers, and learn from the classroom management techniques, teaching strategies, and methods.
 These professionals deliver engaging history-related lessons on various movements, periods, and other history-related figures and events.
 Moreover, history teachers grade tests, exams, presentations, assignments, and quizzes and call parents and other staff members to schedule interventions and discuss concerns.
 Also, they use digital technology to keep accurate learners' records and improve learning.